Living life inside a bubble is a boring life.

 New experiences change you, even it’s as “small” as bringing home a bouquet of carnations from the food pantry one day because you want to see if having them in your room will actually brighten up the space.

 This is how we evolve into our favorite versions of ourselves.
-This is how we meet amazing people, develop a more positive outlook on life, and collect stories to tell volunteering high school students one day in the nursery home.
+This is how we meet amazing people, develop a more positive outlook on life, and collect stories to tell volunteering high school students one day in the nursing home.

 This is how we live life to the fullest.